-If the member requires a referral, the Lock-In provider is required to complete the Pharmacy Services Lock-In Program Designation of Alternate Prescriber for Restricted Medication Services form.
+If the member requires alternate prescribers to prescribe restricted medications, the primary Lock-In prescriber is required to complete the Pharmacy Services Lock-In Program Designation of Alternate Prescriber for Restricted Medication Services form.
 Referrals for fee-for-service members must be on file with the Pharmacy Services Lock-In Program.
-Referrals for HMO members must be on file with the Pharmacy Services Lock-In Program and the member's HMO.
+Referrals for HMO members must be on file with the Pharmacy Service Lock-In Program and the member's HMO.